katherinehamilton/fractalnetworks/README.md

 # fractal-networks
-Repository containing the code from my master's thesis on fractal networks.
+This repository contains the code which accompanies my MSc Thesis titled *Origins of Fractality in Complex Networks*.